openstack/neutron/doc/source/admin/deploy.rst

 total of five nodes.
 Each building block could also require additional infrastructure or changes to existing infrastructure such as networks.

-For basic configuration of prerequisites, see the `Pike Install Tutorials and Guides <../install/>`__.
+For basic configuration of prerequisites, see the latest `Install Tutorials and Guides <../install/>`__.

 .. note::